Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Machine learning Models

 \subsection{Supervised machine learning}

 Supervised machine learning uses labelled dataset to generate and train algorithms.
 The model is used to predict outcome or classify an unknown input.
 It's a model defined with set of parameters.

 where h(x$|\theta)$ is model, $\theta$ is set of parameters and $\varepsilon$ is error in model.\\ y is numeric when h(x$|\theta)$ is Regression function.\\ y is class code (e.g 0 or 1) when h(x$|\theta)$ is a Discriminant function.\\ \\Regression tasks are supervised models.
 They are predictive models characterized by labelled datasets that have continuous, numeric and categorical target variables \cite{Oladipupo2010}\cite{Doan}.
 New inputs are passed to the model to predict the output.
 Linear regression is most basic algorithm that uses a straight line between single dependent variable and target variable.
-The target variable is continuous variable.

-where m is slope,c is intercept and $\epsilon$ is model error. \\Corresponding hypothesis is represented by $\theta_0$ is constant and $\theta_1$ is regression coefficient.
+The target variable is continuous variable. $ y=mx+c+\epsilon$, where m is slope,c is intercept and $\epsilon$ is model error. \\Corresponding hypothesis is represented by $ h_0(x)=\theta_0+\theta_1+\epsilon $, where $\theta_0$ is constant and $\theta_1$ is regression coefficient.
 The idea is to choose $\theta_0$, $\theta_1$; so that $h_0(x)$ is close to y for training set (x,y).\\ Error is computed by actual value minus predicted value for all the rows in the dataset.
 So, for given $x^{(i)}$, actual output is $y^{(i)}$ and regression line is $(\theta_0+\theta_1x^{(i)})$.\\

-The objective is to reduce the overall error for the training dataset.
-The objective function/cost function is sum of squared error.\\ Cost Function :